IATA's Walsh says airline industry will be smaller after crisis - News Break

 “It will be a more cautious industry.
 I don’t expect to see M&A (merger and acquisition) activity, principally because people will be guarded about the cash they have.”

-Walsh, the former chief executive of British Airways owner IAG (ICAG.L), said that spending "valuable cash resources" would be "too risky" but he believes there will be consolidation through airlines shrinking their operations and some failing.
+Walsh, the former chief executive of British Airways owner IAG, said that spending “valuable cash resources” would be “too risky” but he believes there will be consolidation through airlines shrinking their operations and some failing.

 “It’s going to take airlines time to repair their balance sheets,” he said.